hyron-group/reference/appcfg-file.md

 appcfg could be inherit kind like parent-child type.
 It mean you can declare appcfg from itself your module and it could be implement and overwrite by parent (appcfg at root)

-Hyron only detect and load declared appcfg from declared module, except module that publish by Hyron organization ( module start with **@Hyron** ).
+Hyron only detect and load declared appcfg from declared module, except module that publish by Hyron organization ( module start with **@hyron** ).

 Hyron will prefer to load the config files in the following preferred order :